Ethxnzxo/WHSTechNotes/journal.md

 I feel like some kids in the class did make the subsititutes job harder to do but i also feel like the class was quiet but thats just me because i wasnt paying attention but if they were loud i think we should follow  directions

+# March 17, 2025

+The technogolgy i used most of the time was my playstation playing games and on my phone.
+This entertained me over the break because i was playing games on them.
+This can help me in class because i can understand more abut tech